Do You Know How Awesome You Are?

 Recognize Your Narratives

-The narratives we construct about ourselves are informed by our early experiences, our caregivers, our teachers, our friends, the media, and society at large.
+There are many stories we tell ourselves.
+These narratives we construct about ourselves are informed by our early experiences, our caregivers, our teachers, our friends, the media, and society at large.
 As we grow up, we are constantly bombarded with messages and belief systems about the world around us, and we quickly learn to internalize them.
-Recognize that some of the thoughts you have about yourself are part of deeper, more subconscious narratives you hold, and may not actually be the whole truth.
+The sooner you recognize that some of the thoughts you have about yourself are part of deeper, more subconscious narratives you hold, the quicker you can heal from the fact that these stories you believe about yourself may not actually be the whole truth.

-Reflecting, journaling, and doing growth work through therapy or coaching are some ways to learn to recognize these thought patterns and the deeper narratives you are holding on to.
+The path of personal growth often includes reflecting, making meaning, journaling, and doing growth work through therapy or coaching.
+These are some ways to learn to recognize these thought patterns and the deeper narratives you are holding on to.
 They are usually so ingrained and instinctual that we have to make a real effort to even notice that they are present.

 Learn How to Thought-Stop

-The basic idea is to bring more awareness to those moments when you have an unhelpful or harmful thought, like “I’m an idiot!”, and quickly perform a stopping exercise.
-This can be simply saying “Stop!” to yourself, or even a physical action like snapping a rubber band on your wrist.
-The goal is to develop awareness of the thought patterns, and to stop the tendency of letting harmful thoughts spiral into anxiety or continue to feed that unhelpful narrative.
+The basic idea of thought-stopping is to bring more awareness to those moments when you have an unhelpful or harmful thought, like “I’m an idiot!” and quickly perform a stopping exercise.
+This can be simply saying “Stop!” to yourself, or even doing a physical action like snapping a rubber band on your wrist.
+The goal is to develop awareness of the thought patterns and to stop the tendency of letting harmful thoughts spiral into anxiety.
+Thought stopping will make you aware of when you continue to feed that unhelpful narrative.

 I like to think of thought-stopping as a protective measure to keep that harmful self-narrative from cementing further.
 It’s good practice to develop more awareness of your thought patterns and to feel more in control of your thoughts and anxiety.
 However, to develop self-esteem, we also have to do some deeper work to challenge these narratives we hold about ourselves.